 3.1.2.
 Wheat yields and their riskiness

-Like in rice, our results for wheat show how rice planting strategies affect the wheat crops – which is grown directly after rice harvest and its planting date thus strongly dependent on the rice planting date.
-Table 4 shows descriptive statistics of the willingness to pay bounds in wheat yield equivalent (ton/ha) for the scenarios in comparison to fixed date recommendation with long duration rice variety rice planting strategy (here after called fixed long strategy).
-Column (S0-S1) shows the comparison between farmer practice and fixed long strategy.
-It is apparent from the lower bound estimates, almost 90% of farmers have negative WTP lower bound for the farmer practice strategy when compared with the fixed long strategy.
+Like in rice, the results for wheat show how rice planting strategies affect the wheat crops – which is grown directly after rice harvest and its planting date thus strongly dependent on the rice planting date.
+Table 4 shows descriptive statistics of the willingness to pay bounds in wheat yield equivalent (ton/ha) for the scenarios in comparison to fixed date recommendation with long duration rice variety rice planting strategy (S1) (here after called fixed long strategy).
+Column (S0-S1) shows the comparison between farmer practice (S0) and fixed long strategy (S1).
+It is apparent from the lower bound estimates, almost 90% of farmers have negative WTP lower bound for the farmer practice strategy (S0) when compared with the fixed long strategy (S1).
 For about 25% of these, even the upper WTP is negative.
-Farmer practice is a good strategy for risk averse farmers for only about 4% of the grid cells.
-For wheat the best strategy seems to be planting medium duration varieties and state recommended calendar dates in that most of grid cells (86%) will benefit with higher wheat yields as compared to the fixed long rice planting strategy.
+Farmer practice is a good strategy for risk-averse farmers for only about 4% of the grid cells.
+For wheat the best strategy seems to be planting medium duration varieties and state recommended calendar dates (S2) in that most of grid cells (86%) will benefit with higher wheat yields as compared to the fixed long rice planting strategy (S1).